arashikou/exper3-2015/README.md

 Last year, my wife gave me the best 30th birthday present I could have asked for by challenging me to make some real progress on my dream of making video games.
 She organized a themed video game jam, which she dubbed EXPER3, for which I had to make either a game a week for four weeks or one game in a month.
 You can read more about that and check out the results at [the GitHub repository where I checked in my entry](https://github.com/arashikou/exper3-2014).

-Since that went so well, except for me continuing to make any more games once the jam was over, we've decided to make this an annual event.
-For 2015, the theme is **ILLUSION**, and you can follow my work in this repo.
-EXPER3 runs from July 12<sup>th</sup> to August 12<sup>th</sup>, inclusive, so it is still going on right now.
+Since that went so well, except for me continuing to make any more games once the jam was over, we decided to make this an annual event.
+EXPER3 ran from July 12<sup>th</sup> to August 12<sup>th</sup>, inclusive.
+For 2015, the theme was **ILLUSION**. _The Disillusionist_ is my entry.

 # This Year's Game